SAFETY IS AT THE HEART OF EVERYTHING WE DO: DRIVEN BY LEADERSHIP AND APPLIED THROUGHOUT OUR ORGANISATION

 - REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) stipulates that almost all chemical substances that are either imported into or manufactured within the EU must be registered.
 It applies to the chemical industry’s entire supply chain.

-- The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is a United Nations initiative that provides a common basis for hazard classification and communication about the supply, transport and use of chemicals with the aim of removing the previous significant variations.
+- The Globally Harmonised System of Classification and Labelling of Chemicals (GHS) is a United Nations initiative that provides a common basis for hazard classification and communication about the supply, transport and use of chemicals with the aim of removing the previous significant variations.

 - The European Regulation on Classification, Labelling and Packaging of Substances and Mixtures (CLP) redefines the classification criteria for the physical, toxicological and environmental properties of substances and mixtures and harmonises hazards-related communication.